 If you're still concerned about any potential dehydrating effects of coffee, you can always opt for decaf or even what's called half caff (half caffeinated coffee).

 As summarized in this article, it's actually the caffeine that can potentially dehydrate you…not the coffee itself.
 Remember, caffeine content will vary from one cup of Joe to the next.
 Robusta beans as opposed to Arabica typically contain twice (2x) the amount of caffeine in comparison.
 Additionally, certain brands offer extra caffeinated coffee beans so be sure to consider that as well.
+Conversely, there are low caffeine coffees called Half Caff which as their name suggests only contain half the amount of caffeine.

 At the end of the day, be sure to listen to your body when it comes to caffeine intake.
 As with everything, coffee is best drunk in moderation.